Student Wellbeing Privacy Notice

 4) What happens if you refuse to provide your personal information?

 We will share relevant information with University staff who support you in your studies, including those who run your course, particularly the course director.
-The course director will share the relevant information with those teaching and supporting you on your course.
+The course director, or administrative staff supporting them, will share the relevant information with those teaching and supporting you on your course.

 We share the information with professional support staff who support you while you are at University.
-It might include disability advisers, support workers and other non-medical helpers.
+This might include disability advisers, support workers, and other non-medical helpers.

 We may have to share information with organisations outside the University where it is necessary.
 This might include medical professionals, suppliers of relevant services or goods and funding bodies.